Metropolitan Borough of Chelsea: Coat of arms

+The arms can still be seen, in full colour (but without the motto), on a lamp post on Chelsea Bridge.
+Another bears the arms of the former Borough of Battersea, at the bridge's other end.

 Politics

 Under the Metropolis Management Act 1855 any parish that exceeded 2,000 ratepayers was to be divided into wards; as such the incorporated vestry of St Luke Chelsea was divided into four wards (electing vestrymen): No. 1 or Stanley (9), No. 2 or Church (18), No. 3 or Hans Town (21) and No. 4 or Royal Hospital (12).

 In 1894 as its population had increased the incorporated vestry was re-divided into five wards (electing vestrymen): Stanley (12), Church & Cheyne (15), Hans Town (12), Royal Hospital (9) and Kensal Town (12).

 The metropolitan borough was also divided into five wards for elections: Cheyne, Church, Hans Town, Royal Hospital and Stanley.

 Borough council

 The borough council was controlled by the Municipal Reform Party, which was allied to the Conservative Party, from its creation until 1949.
 In that year, the "Municipal Reform" label was discarded, and the Conservative party governed the borough until the borough's abolition in 1965.
 Chelsea Town Hall, a neo-classical building containing frescos, remains in use.
 It is situated on King's Road, at the corner of Chelsea Manor Street.